Watson practices with Houston Texans on 1st day of camp

 “It’s a day-to-day endeavor,” Caserio said.
 “We’re going to take the information.
 We’re going to process that.
 We’re respectful of everybody and everything that’s involved.
 So we’ll kind of take it one day at a time.
 And ultimately we’re going to do what we feel is best for Houston Texans.”

-Caserio also insisted that Watson was not a distraction to the team.
+Caserio and new coach David Culley insisted that Watson was not a distraction to the team.

+“He has not been a distraction at all,” Culley said.
+“He’s been very professional about everything, just like all the guys have been here.”

+Culley deflected most other questions about Watson, including if he expects him to be on the roster when the season begins and if he’ll take snaps with the first team during camp.

 The NFL released a statement regarding Watson on Tuesday that although its “review of the serious allegations against Deshaun Watson remains ongoing and active,” there were no restrictions on his participation in team activities.